astral-projects/gomoku-mobile/README.md

 ## Introduction

-This is a gomoku game for Android, which is a client-server application, where the server is implemented in Kotlin using the Spring framework in a separate project, and the client is implemented in Kotlin using Android.
+Gomoku Royale is a mobile application that allows users to play the [Gomoku](https://en.wikipedia.org/wiki/Gomoku) game, also known as Five in a Row, on their mobile devices.
 The game is multiplayer and each player plays on a different device.

 The application has the following features: